MMS CDL CDH for animals –

 Dosing of CDH3000 (CDL) for animals

 CDH stands for Chlorine D ioxide H olding (Chlorine Dioxide Durable).
 It is a hybrid between the classic MMS and the usually expensive CDS or CDL.
 CDH is a mixture of MQL.
-It contains a little more chlorine dioxide than the self-mixed MMS because it is activated over a longer period of time in a sealed container.
+It contains slightly more chlorine dioxide than the self-mixed MMS after the gas has evaporated during activation because it is activated in a sealed vessel for a longer period of time.
 This makes it easier to digest and more evenly active.
 Because the conventional MQL / chlorine dioxide mixture may release even more chlorine dioxide when it comes into contact with acid in the body, which can lead to tolerance fluctuations.
 This is no longer the case with CDH because it has been “fully activated” for a long time.
 People and animals with stomach problems appreciate this very much.
 Some people can also dose CDH a little higher until they reach their nausea limit.

 CDH is already available as a ready-made mixture.
 I use the CDH3000, to which all of my explanations here also refer.

 MMS / CDH / CDL dosage in animals:

 In the dosage table on the page “CDH, like MMS only easier” you will find a reference point for the standard amount that I use for the respective body weight of the animals.